-Millions of drivers find themselves involved in auto accidents every year in the United States and these collisions cost drivers billions of dollars in property damage, medical bills and lost financial opportunity.
-Regardless of whether your accident resulted in serious injuries or was a common fender bender, you are entitled to recover compensation for any losses you suffered.
-The Chicago car accident attorneys of Rosenfeld Injury Lawyers have the knowledge and experience required to not only ensure you have the best chances of recovering compensation, but also to ensure that you recover the maximum amount of compensation the law allows.
+Millions of drivers are involved in auto accidents every year in the United States.
+These collisions cost the injured motoring public billions of dollars in property damage, medical bills and lost financial opportunities.
+Regardless of whether your crash resulted in serious injuries or was a common fender bender, you are entitled to recover monetary compensation for any losses you have suffered.
+The Chicago car accident attorneys of Rosenfeld Injury Lawyers have the knowledge and experience required to ensure your best chances of recovering the maximum amount of compensation Illinois tort law allows.

 The Most Common Types of Auto Accidents

 There are all types of auto accidents, where is type involves a special set of circumstances.
 Most of these accidents can be grouped into six categories that have their own set of causes and consequences.
 Our Chicago auto injury lawyers believe that every person who is in an accident has a right to recover adequate financial recompense.

 We work on behalf of our clients to obtain sufficient compensation that covers the cost of ongoing medical expenses, lost wages, and damaged property.
 The type of accident you have been involved in is essential in determining who is at fault and the potential value of your case.

 The most common types of car accidents include the following.

 - Low-Speed Impacts

 - Side Swipe Accidents